ronaldbosma/blog/content/blog/provision-azure-vm-in-azure-pipelines-environment/index.md

 az devops logout
 ```

-The script first logins in to Azure DevOps with the token created during the prerequisites step.
+The script first logs in to Azure DevOps with the token created during the prerequisites step.
 It then queries the id of the environment and deletes it.
 Lastly, we log out of Azure DevOps.

 #### Delete the Azure virtual machine